 Novated leases

-A novated car lease is an arrangement between three parties – an employee, their employer, and a finance company – wherein the employer agrees to make car lease payments to the finance company from the employee’s pre-tax salary (a form of salary sacrificing)
+A novated car lease is an arrangement between an employee, their employer, and a finance company where the employer makes lease payments from the employee's pre-tax salary - reducing their taxable income.

-At the end of their lease, the employee can typically either keep the car and pay any ‘residual value’ – known as a balloon payment, sell or trade-in the car and lease another car, or extend their lease on the same car.
+At the end of their lease, the employee can typically either extend the lease, keep the car by paying any 'residual value' or sell or trade it in.

 Finance leases

 Cars used by businesses can be paid for through a finance lease.
-Under such a lease, the vehicle is bought by a finance company and rented out to the lessee over a lease period.
-At the end of this period, the lessee is obligated to either purchase the car from the finance company by paying the residual value or lease the car all over again.
+This means the vehicle is bought by a finance company then rented out to the lessee over a lease period.
+Once this period elapses, the lessee is obligated to either purchase the car from the finance company by paying the residual value or lease the car again.

 Operating leases